MimiMag/ac-programming-languages/01-imperative-and-procedural-programming-in-C/README.md

 * [How to run the Code Examples in this repo](#How-to-run-the-code-examples-in-this-repo)

 # Intro - Programming in C
-* C = low level programming language
+* C is a low level programming language
-    * It is very close to CPU instructions
+    * It is very close to CPU instructions (also called 'close to the metal')
-    * Also called, close to the metal
     * One lower level is Assembly, where you use CPU instructions directly
 * C is a compiled language - which means that in order to run it, the compiler (for example, GCC or Visual Studio) must take the code that we wrote, process it, and then create an executable file.
 This file can then be executed, and will do what we intended for the program to do.

 # Kata - Demo
 ## Assignment:
- * Convert hexadecimals into bytes
+ * Convert hexadecimals into bytes (and then numeral values)
- * Your program should take two characters as input (like 'A', and 'B') and should transform it into a numeral value.
+ * Your program should take two hexadecimal values as input (like 'A', and 'B') and should transform it into a numeral value.

 ## Intro
 ### Number systems